DashBarkHuss/googlesheetsnodejs/README.md

 The rest of the steps on that page are not necessary.
 Only **Enable the Google Sheets API**.

-1. Replace the `spreadsheetId`.
+2. In `index.js`, replace the `spreadsheetId`.
 You can find your spreadsheet's id in the URL of your spreadsheet.

 ```javascript
     {